 Industry & Academic Experience

 Professor Ladge has a professional background in consulting and high technology.
 She has worked for companies such as Unipower Solutions, Iron Mountain Consulting Services, LLC, and Fidelity Investments.
 She has also worked as a research associate for Harvard Business School.
 Prior to joining the D’Amore-McKim School of Business faculty at Northeastern University, Professor Ladge was an instructor at Boston College in the Carroll School of Management.

 Services to the Profession

-Professor Ladge is currently the Program Chair of the Careers Division of the Academy of Management.
+Professor Ladge is currently the Division Chair of the Careers Division of the Academy of Management.
 She is also a founding member of the Work-Family Researchers Network and a member of the Organizational Behavior Teaching Society, American Psychological Association and Society for Human Resource Professionals.
 She has been a faculty affiliate of the Boston College Center for Work and Family for the past 10 years and is a frequent speaker on the topic of gender and diversity in organizations and work-life integration.
 Ladge’s research has been widely cited in popular news outlets such as The Wall Street Journal, New York Times, Forbes, Fortune, CNN Money, and Businessweek.

 Awards & Recognitions